 Implementing a data security program under the “Stop Hacks and Improve Electronic Data Security” Act requires a business to apply reasonable security safeguards using administrative, technical and physical security controls.
 Each control must be in step to realistically and practically protect the data privacy as the business changes and new circumstances arise.
 Let’s discuss each safeguard in detail.

-Administrative Safeguards: Under the Shield Act, each business must designate one or more employees to coordinate the security program.
-The responsibility of the security program requires businesses to manage and provide a cyber security awareness program for employees.
-It is also responsible for ensuring that vendors and service providers are held to security standards, by contract, which also protect the security and privacy of New York residents.
-Some businesses will require each service provider to show proof of compliance with the Shield Act, while other businesses may decide to use SOC II, or HITRUST as a benchmark for security safeguards.
-Regardless of the measurement tool, supply-chain attacks are on the rise, and businesses must hold their service providers and vendors accountable for high standards in privacy and security.
+Under the Shield Act, each business must designate one or more employees to coordinate the security program.
+The responsibility of the security program requires businesses to manage and provide a cybersecurity awareness program for employees.
+It is also responsible for ensuring that vendors and service providers are held to security standards by contract, protecting New York residents’ security and privacy.
+Some businesses will require each service provider to show proof of compliance with the Shield Act, while other businesses may decide to use SOC II or HITRUST as a benchmark for security safeguards.
+Regardless of the measurement tool, supply-chain attacks are on the rise, and businesses must hold their service providers and vendors accountable for high privacy and security standards.

-Technical Safeguards: How does a business ensure technical safeguards, such as network configurations, patching processes, firewalls, and access controls are working properly?
-Its simple.
+How does a business ensure technical safeguards, such as network configurations, patching processes, firewalls, and access controls, are working properly?
+It’s simple.
 Test it.
 Proactive security testing to assess the technical defenses is a central requirement of the Shield Act.
-This includes assessing and testing the design of the network and software, as well as ensuring technical security protections are working properly to protect data at rest, in storage, and during transmission from one party to another.
+This includes assessing and testing the design of the network and software and ensuring technical security protections are working properly to protect data at rest, in storage, and during transmission from one party to another.

-In addition, to regular security assessments, under the Shield Act requirements, businesses are now required to “detect, prevent and respond to attacks.”
+Besides regular security assessments, under the Shield Act requirements, businesses are now required to “detect, prevent and respond to attacks.”
 In today’s threat landscape, all businesses, even very small entities, are a target for malicious hackers.
-Policy makers in Albany realize this fact, which is why detecting a cyber-attack and monitoring the effectiveness of key controls is a requirement of the Shield Act.
+Policymakers in Albany realize this fact, which is why detecting a cyber-attack and monitoring key controls’ effectiveness is a requirement of the Shield Act.
 Recently, Zelvin Security began providing real-time monitoring services in response to client needs.

 An intrusion detection service is typically powered by artificial intelligence to provide a real-time solution to threat hunting.
 Plus, this type of monitoring solution allows the business to focus on its job…the business, while the monitoring software focuses on threats.

-Physical Safeguards: The Shield Act clearly identifies the process businesses must use to store and dispose of information.
-Naturally, businesses must assess the risks associated with the unauthorized physical access to private information, which also includes protecting the information during storage and disposal of the data.
-Zelvin Security recommends that all businesses maintain a chain of custody log to prevent the loss of physical files during transit.
-Further, all according to the new Shield Act requirements, data must be “disposed of within a reasonable amount of time after it is no longer needed for business purposes.”
-Some businesses hold onto unnecessary private information and when turnover occurs changes and businesses move locations, the physical safeguards of the data could become compromised unless there is a data destruction policy.
+We recommend that all businesses maintain a chain of custody log to prevent physical file loss during transit.
+Further, according to the new Shield Act requirements, data must be “disposed of within a reasonable amount of time after it is no longer needed for business purposes.”
+Some businesses hold onto unnecessary private information, and when turnover occurs changes and businesses move locations, the physical safeguards of the data could become compromised unless there is a data destruction policy.